 This WSA is characterized by a series of deep canyons and extensive mesa, sculptured by streams that cut canyons with massive cliffs, talus slopes, and isolated mesas and buttes.
 Vegetation consists of cactus, cottonwoods, and pinyon-junipers.

-Trail Description: We’ll hike about 2 1/2 miles up Potter Canyon, in a healthy Pinon-Juniper high desert terrain with very large Rabbit Brush and Sage Brush.
-We come to a turnaround point marked some impressive Ponderosa Pines.
+Trail Description: The trail travels up Potter Canyon, in a healthy Pinon-Juniper high desert terrain with very large Rabbit Brush and Sage Brush.
+Hiked as an out-and-back you choose your own distance.